EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 Check the **Beacon Chain data directory**.
 We need to place some variables in the Teku config file.
 Let's asume :guilabel:`Geth` as EL client.

-First, we need to grab the .json and .txt file name located in `/home/ethereum/assigned_data` dir.
+We need to set some variables before starting the client.

+First, let's get the keystore json file:

 .. prompt:: bash $

-  ls /home/ethereum/assigned_data/teku-secrets/ | cut -d "." -f 1

-Write this down and edit the Teku+Geth config file (with vim, for instance):
+  ls /home/ethereum/validator_keys/keystore*

+Copy the json file (only the file, not the entire path).

+Finally, get your Metamask address and put both together in the following command:

 .. prompt:: bash $

+  sudo sed -i 's/changeme1/$KEYSTORE_FILE/' /etc/ethereum/kiln/teku-geth.conf
-  sudo vim /etc/ethereum/kiln/teku-geth.conf
+  sudo sed -i 's/changeme2/$YOUR_ETH_ADDRESS/' /etc/ethereum/kiln/teku-geth.conf

-And replace `{**teku-key-file**}` and `{**teku-secret-file**}`** placeholders with this value.

-Finally, get your Metamask address and replace the `{**your_eth_address**}` placeholder with it.

-You should have something like this:

-.. prompt:: bash $

-  ARGS='--data-path /home/ethereum/.teku-geth/kiln/datadir-teku --network kiln --Xee-endpoint http://localhost:8545 --validator-keys=/home/ethereum/assigned_data/teku-keys/0x811becb8b9bbca53a0fc8fc5b71690e813e9f6defac4b08e2131f1e27b1875d913d4968ce40bb1d66791ce077805944c.json:/home/ethereum/assigned_data/teku-secrets/0x811becb8b9bbca53a0fc8fc5b71690e813e9f6defac4b08e2131f1e27b1875d913d4968ce40bb1d66791ce077805944c.txt --Xvalidators-proposer-default-fee-recipient 0x22898bd71D42aE90AaE78dF2ED8db34F2aE4958c'
+Replace $KEYSTORE_FILE for your json file and $YOUR_ETH_ADDRESS for your Metamask address.

 All set, start :guilabel:`Teku` (for instance, assuming :guilabel:`Geth` as EL):